gdelarosa/gdelarosa/README.md

 # About Me 🤧

 I'm Gina.
-Born, raised, & quarantine chillin in California, USA ☀️ 🇺🇸.

-My interests outside of iOS include:
+Currently quarantine chillin in California, USA ☀️ 🇺🇸.
+I build and work on apps with Swift every day.
+My bffs are Google search & StackOverflow.
+Off the tech clock I'm most likely doing one of the things below:

 - Making beef jerky 🤠
 - Raging on Xbox playing Modern Warfare 👾
 - Pretending to be a bbq pit master 🥩